thajucp123/adhunigold-rate-generator/README.md

 - 🖌️ **Branding Support**

-    Company logo placed neatly on the card (top-right corner).
+    Company logo placed neatly on the card (top-center).

 ---